wearhere/spacecontrol/README.md

 You'll see "Nice job", the spaceship will move a little bit across the screen, and you'll get a new command to perform as above.

-You just acted as a spaceteam!
+You just acted… as a spaceteam!

 More precisely: